concannon/CookCo/readme.md

 ## Conclusion

-Hopefully, this repository demonstrates one way to transform raw data into useable information for stakeholders.
+Hopefully, this repository demonstrates one way to transform raw data into usable information for stakeholders.
 I hope that others can take the methods used in this brief demonstration and extend it in their own jurisdictions.